sharktrexer/calculator/README.md

 Each step of the evaluation is printed

 Known Bugs:
-- an equation that negates a function being applied to an expression will be incorrectly evaluated i.e., "-sin(8+4)"
+- an equation that negates a function being applied to an expression will be incorrectly evaluated i.e., "-sin(8+4)" will be evaluated as "-(sin(8)+4)
-- an equation that applies the log/ln function on a negative number will crash the program